Key Points:

 Other Go Las Vegas Pass Tips

-Itinerary Planning is Key: Pull up a map of the Las Vegas Strip and ensure you’re scheduling itinerary items near each other as opposed to jumping all over the city in a star pattern.
+Itinerary Planning is Key: Pull up a map of the Las Vegas Strip and schedule itinerary items near each other, rather than jumping all over the city in a star pattern.

 Use Your Resources: When planning a Las Vegas itinerary down to the minute, you’ll want to ensure you have accurate commute times.
 Use the Uber phone app from home to gauge how long, and how much, rides will be in advance from place to place.

-Don’t Underestimate Walking Times: Getting from place to place in Las Vegas is no small task.
-Distances between properties are often underestimated when looking at a map, or even in person.
-Leave yourself plenty of wiggle room in your schedule if navigating on foot.
+Don’t Underestimate Walking Times: Getting from place to place in Las Vegas isn’t easy.
+Distances between properties are often underestimated when looking at a map or even in person.
+Leave yourself plenty of wiggle room.

 Activate at the Right Time: Once activated, all-inclusive passes stay active for the number of calendar days you selected.
 On the day you want your pass to start, I recommend starting early to make the most of that day!